compphil2mmae/compphil2mmae.github.io/content/en/event/240529_G_Kolloquium_Derpmann/index.md

   city: Karlsruhe
   postcode: '76131'

-summary: KIT Philosophie-Kolloquium SoSe 24 [3/3]
+summary: KIT Colloquium on Philosophy SoSe 24 [3/3]
-# abstract: Im Sommersemester 2024 finden im Rahmen des KIT Philosophie-Kolloquium drei Vorträge statt.
+# abstract: In the summer semester 2024, three talks will take place as part of the KIT Philosophy Colloquium.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.